-- Carefully ensure that the machine is not damaged. - Ensure that the machine has been correctly installed and aligned. - Ensure the correct setting conditions of the drive output elements depending on the type For example, alignment and balancing of couplings, belt forces in the case of a belt drive, tooth forces and tooth flank backlash/play in the case of gear wheel output, radial and axial clearance in the case of coupled shafts. - Carefully ensure that all fastening screws, connecting elements and electrical connections have been tightened to the specified torque. - Carefully checked that the operating conditions match the data provided in accordance with the technical documentation, such as degree of protection, ambient temperature, etc. - Carefully ensure that moving parts, for example the coupling, move freely. - Carefully ensure that all touch protection measures for moving and live parts have been correctly applied. - Remove any lifting eyes that were screwed after installation or secure them to prevent them becoming loose.
+- The machine is undamaged. - The machine has been properly installed and aligned. - The output transmission elements are set correctly for their type, e.g. alignment and balancing of couplings, belt forces in the case of a belt drive, tooth forces and tooth-flank backlash in the case of geared output, radial and axial clearance in the case of coupled shafts. - All fixing screws, connection elements, and electrical connections have been tightened to the specified tightening torques. - The operating conditions match the data provided in accordance with the technical documentation, such as degree of protection, ambient temperature, etc..

+- Moving parts, for example the coupling, move freely. - · All touch protection measures for moving and live parts have been taken. - Screwed-in lifting eyes are removed after installation or secured to prevent them from becoming loose. - Before commissioning, attach the covers to guarantee the correct air guidance. - Ensure that all condensation drain holes are always located at the lowest part of the machine.